cdsittampalam/documentation/docs/Security & Cryptography.md

 **Note:** SEC means Standards for Efficient Cryptography

 SECP256K1 is the discrete elliptic curve group used in Bitcoin's implementation of ECDSA (Elliptic Curve Digital Signature Algorithm).
-Elliptic curve cryptography allows the properties of elliptic curves to determine values such as public, private keys, and the coefficients for determining key values.
+Elliptic curve cryptography allows the points of elliptic curves to determine values such as public, private keys, and the coefficients for determining key values.

 ---